Cover Image for Best Dating App Photos for Men UK: A Data-Backed Guide

 Show, don't just tell.
 What do you love to do?

-The Statistic: Photos that show a man engaged in a hobby (like sports, music, or hiking) get 45% more likes.
+The Statistic: Photos that show a man engaged in a hobby (like football, music, or a hike in the Peak District) get 45% more likes.

 The Psychology: This is your ultimate conversation starter.
 It screams personality and passion, making you seem far more interesting and well-rounded than a guy with six identical headshots.
 Knowing how to start a conversation with a girl is so much easier when she can just ask, "Is that you playing guitar?"